bstenm/react_state_management_route-planner/README.md

 ### Playing with state mangement

-Using 3 diferent ways to do state management, just for fun.
+Using 3 different ways to do state management, just for fun.

 - The waypoints are managed by [Redux](https://redux.com).
 - The geo json data (used to create the gpx) is managed by React Context.